tjercus/WRKT-0410/README.md

 - repeat segment in data

 ### Timeline
+- fix dateForDay feature
 - adapt TimelineComponent to plural trainings (react stucture, styling)
-- add daytotal to daycomponent
+- button for 'compact view'
+- button for 'ultra compact view'
 - edit feature should open in a modal popup
 - add barchart view for a plan (using Draught of Raphael)
-- extract MicrocycleRowComponent
 - testcoverage for segment total calculation et al.
 - training detailView ('showcard' with icons etc.) feature from button, to quickly glance a training
 - feature to add a training to a day, iaw: implement 'edit' button